 Beeswax wraps aren’t as airtight as plastic wrap, so to help with this, you can reinforce the wrap’s “cling” by using a rubber band.

-DIY extra sticky beeswax wraps tutorial
+Homemade extra sticky beeswax wraps tutorial

 Have you made wax wraps before?
 How did they go?
 Share in the comments below.